-In 2002, the official list of never events was published by the National Quality Forum (NQF), a nonprofit organization of healthcare providers, businesses and policy makers whose aim is to develop and implement a national quality measurement and reporting system.
+In 2002, the official list of publicly reported never events was published by the National Quality Forum (NQF), a nonprofit organization of healthcare providers, businesses, and policymakers.
+The aim was to develop and implement a national quality measurement and reporting system.
 The organization notes that never events are entirely preventable medical errors.
 However, should they occur, the repercussions are costly.

 Never Events: Serious, Reportable Adverse Medical Errors

-The 1999 IOM report, To Err is Human: Building a Safer Health System, estimated that 98,000 patients die annually in hospitals as a result of adverse medical events.
+The 1999 IOM report, To Err is Human: Building a Safer Health System, estimated that 98,000 patients die annually in hospitals as a result of adverse medical events or sentinel events.
 Not surprisingly, this report attracted a tremendous amount of public attention that pointed fingers and demanded answers.

 “The complexity of healthcare … is characterized by more to know, more to do, more to manage, more to watch, and more people involved than ever before.”

 Management of continued safety awareness is crucial to establishing staff and patient safety.
 Proper tools allow hospitals and surgery centers to create customized safety plans and manage all employee safety data sheets.
-Staff can easily login to their accounts and search their “binders” for the necessary safety protocol for proper precautions, such as first aid procedures, personal protective equipment, and storing and handling of hazardous materials.
+Staff can easily log in to their accounts and search their “binders” for the necessary safety protocol for proper precautions, such as first aid procedures, personal protective equipment, and storing and handling of hazardous materials.

 Enforcing proper documentation is key to reducing the likelihood of never events and establishes accountability.
-Many organizations lack historical data around all types of incident reporting, risk mitigation measures, training and other compliance metrics.
+Many organizations lack historical data around all types of incident reporting, risk mitigation measures, training, and other compliance metrics.
 This data can irradiate potentially risky decisions and identify gaps in the process to assimilate information and data into actionable steps that prevent or eliminate never events.

-Compliance software that incorporates training, incident reporting, best-practice policies, national standards and competency guidelines can assist healthcare professionals in identifying risks that are associated with the potential for never events.
+Healthcare compliance tools that incorporate training, incident reporting, best-practice policies, national standards, and competency guidelines can assist healthcare professionals in identifying risks that are associated with the potential for never events.